iCliniq Logo

 What Causes GNE Myopathy?

-GNE myopathy is caused by a genetic defect that is biallelic mutations (pertaining to both alleles of a single gene of paternal and maternal) in the GNE gene.
-The genetic defect disrupts the functioning of the sialic acid metabolic pathway and interferes with normal muscle function resulting in skeletal muscle atrophy.
-Basically, there is an increased attachment of sialic acid groups to skeletal muscle cells.
+GNE myopathy is caused by a genetic defect of biallelic mutations (about both alleles of a single gene of paternal and maternal) in the GNE gene.
+The genetic defect disrupts the functioning of the sialic acid metabolic pathway and interferes with normal muscle function, resulting in skeletal muscle atrophy.
+There is an increased attachment of sialic acid groups to skeletal muscle cells.

 How Is GNE Myopathy Diagnosed?

-• Clinical presentation of bilateral foot drop and distal extremity muscle weakness in early adulthood should be considered as a potential diagnosis of GNE myopathy.
+• The clinical presentation of bilateral foot drop and distal extremity muscle weakness in early adulthood should be considered a potential diagnosis of GNE myopathy.

 • The typical distinctive feature of GNE myopathy is the involvement of the anterior tibialis muscle and the exclusion of muscle weakness in the quadriceps.
 Thus, this characteristic clinical sign enables clinicians to diagnose GNE myopathy.

-• Currently, GNE myopathy is diagnosed based on clinical and muscle pathology findings, which are validated by the discovery of biallelic mutations in the GNE gene.
+• Currently, GNE myopathy is diagnosed based on clinical and muscle pathology findings, which are validated by discovering biallelic mutations in the GNE gene.

 • Numerous factors could contribute to the delay in diagnosing this rare disease.
 The clinical manifestations of the condition are nonspecific in the early stages, and the typical clinical sign, sparing of the quadriceps, does not appear until late in the disease.